 See a show at the Capitol Theater.

 Capitol Theater is a historic movie theater in Montpelier.
 It’s genuinely one of the best things to do in Montpelier.
 There are only a few movies ever showing at a time.
-For a discount, be sure to see a movie on Tuesday for just $5!

 Take a photo at the Coburn Covered Bridge.

 Vermont, in general, is known for its covered bridges, and there’s one right in Montpelier!
 The Coburn Covered Bridge is easily one of the most picturesque covered bridges in the state.
 While it’s not painted red like many other bridges in the state, the dark wood is a beautiful contrast against the surrounding forestry, especially in the warmer months.